 If you would like to download a sample of the package to see how the pieces work together, you can do so by clicking on the links above.
 You will get the general idea of what the pieces look like in my file, and can use them as templates for your efforts.

-We have also provided a control panel for easy access and interlinked the documents so you have minimal input necessary to produce the documents.
+I have also provided a control panel for easy access and interlinked the files so you have minimal input necessary to produce the documents.

-Use the PayPal form in the right column to purchase the construction contract package you need.
-We will e-mail the package back to you, so be sure all your contact information is accurate.
+Use the form to purchase the construction contract package you need.
+I will e-mail the package back to you, so make sure all your contact information is accurate.